Contact Us

 What is the Transloading Process?

-The actual transloading process follows a general path that is flexible to help suit the needs of your freight.
-The basic principle involves one vehicle being 100 percent unloaded, or a shipping container on said vehicle.
-The freight that comes off the first vehicle then is carefully loaded onto another vehicle.
+The most fundamental aspect of transloading involves one vehicle or shipping container to be 100 percent unloaded.
+The freight that comes off the first vehicle then is loaded onto another.
 It can be a different type of vehicle or even the same kind — it’s still all transloading.

-For it to be considered transloading and not a different kind of shipping, it cannot stay in the original shipping container, if that’s what it was originally transported in.
-For light freight, a simple conveyor belt might be deployed to easily and safely move freight between.
-However, for heavier or palletized freight, machinery such as forklifts and cranes is often used to smoothly and effortlessly transition the commodities.
+To be considered transloading and not a different kind of shipping, cargo cannot stay in the original shipping container or vehicle.
+For light freight, a simple conveyor belt might be used to move freight between points.
+For heavier or palletized freight, machinery such as forklifts and cranes is often used to transition the commodities.

 What is an Example of Transloading?